-6.1 A supervisory board should perform its function of supervision over operations and management of the company in accordance with the law and Articles of Association.
+6.1 A supervisory board should perform its function of supervision over operations and management of the company in accordance with the law and Articles of

+Association.
 The supervisory board shall be responsible for its efficient organisation and jointly responsible for its appropriate composition.
 It shall also carry out the duty of providing consulting to the management in a manner which shall not interfere with its independence.
 The supervisory board shall be responsible for the appointment and removal of the president and the members of the management at its sole discretion and in accordance with the interest of a company.
 The supervisory board of a large company should formally develop an efficient succession plan for members of the management.
 In addition to cases stipulated by the law, the supervisory board should also be responsible for granting consent to certain types of business dealings.

-- 6.1.1 With regard to the selection, appointment and assignment of rights and obligations of a member of the management, the supervisory board should take into account the recommendations of this Code as well as the Practical Guide for Supervisory Boards in Recruiting Members into Management Boards, while primarily taking into account legal rules which apply to an individual company.
-As regards the composition of the management, diversity of membership should be considered, in particular the gender balance of this body. - 6.1.2 In the appointment of members for the management, the supervisory board members shall carry full personal responsibility and accountability for the professionalism and prudence of decisions, whereby they are not and must not be bound by the instructions of any third person, not even SSH. - 6.1.3 For the recruitment of candidates, companies should choose an approach or a combination of approaches which enable the supervisory board to arrive at the selection of the most suitable candidates.
+- 6.1.1 With regard to the selection, appointment and assignment of rights and obligations of a member of the management, the supervisory board should take into account the recommendations of this Code, SSH Recommendations and Expectations (for example, Recommendation No. 9 for adopting Rules on Other Rights for members of a management body), as well as the Practical Guide for Supervisory Boards in Recruiting Members into Management Boards, while primarily taking into account legal rules which apply to an individual company.
+As regards the composition of the management, diversity of membership should be considered, in particular the gender balance of this body, as well as the Diversity Policy, if existent. - 6.1.2 In the appointment of members for the management, the supervisory board members shall carry full personal responsibility and accountability for the professionalism and prudence of decisions, whereby they are not and must not be bound by the instructions of any third person, not even SSH. - 6.1.3 For the recruitment of candidates, companies should choose an approach or a combination of approaches which enable the supervisory board to arrive at the selection of the most suitable candidates.
 For the supervisory board, the following approaches are possible for the selection of candidates for the president and members of the management: